mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kprop.rst.txt

 -------

 **-r** *realm*
-    Specifies the realm of the master server.
+    Specifies the realm of the primary server.

 **-f** *file*
     Specifies the filename where the dumped principal database file is